 To build a repair economy we need:

-Many initiatives already exist.
+Many other initiatives already exist.
 They can be deployed elsewhere, providing an accelerator to solutions.
 The Stories sections on this site provide case studies for solutions.
 As a starting point, the links and references here identify resources for exploration, inspiration, access and support:

 The Open Repair Alliance is an international group of organisations committed to working towards a world where electrical and electronic products are more durable and easier to repair.
 Cool Products are a coalition of European NGOs working to ensure that ecodesign and energy labelling truly work for Europeans and the environment.